-Terrestrial ecology was conducted on $30^{th}$ January 2007.
+Terrestrial ecology was conducted on 23rd and 26th February 2007.
 The demarcation of the stream buffer zone had been established for Streams A, B & C. The downstream section of Stream A channel was filled up by boulders as reported in the previous month.
 The physical condition of Stream C (filled with silt due to silty runoff in November 2006) remained the same as the previous reporting month.
 The condition of the Stream B2 buffer zone (partially cleared) remained the same as the previous reporting month.
+In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.

-No marine ecology (coral monitoring) was required to conduct in January 2007.
+No marine ecology (coral monitoring) was required to conduct in February 2007.
 The next marine monitoring will be conducted in March 2007.